AngelMunoz/Perla/docs/assets/content/migrate.md

 #### Removed Properties

 - packages ->
-  Removed and replaced: refer to `dependencies` and `devDependencies` nodes
+  Removed and replaced: refer to `dependencies`

 - fable